tjphoton/CarND/CarND-Behavioral-Cloning-P3/driving_behavior_cloning_project.md

 Final Result
 ---

 To test the final trained model, the model was runn through the simulator and to see how well the car was driving around track and to ensure the vehicle stay on the track.
+The car was able to navigate through the whole track without leaving the driable track surface.
 The recored video named ["demo.mp4"](./demo.mp4) is located in the same folder as this document.

+To further test how the model network output steering angle compare to the human driving steering angles, two methods are used:
+1. A few sample camera images with ground truth steering angle (red line) and network output angle (blue line) simultaneously drawn.
+Most of the images show both lines are closely overlay to each other.

 ![predicted 1][image5]